 There is also a pay per click advertising option on social platforms.
 With Facebook having the most successful targeting options.
 See below in the PPC section for more information.

 Influencer marketing is done via social media channels.
-Once you engage with customers, build relationships, you can find influencers in your industry/ target market and then send them your products or offer your services.
-Usually this is done with free products and sometimes paying the influencer a fee per post or mention.
-Depending on your budget and industry there is almost always an influencer that is free AND is worth worthwhile.
+Once you engage with customers and build relationships, you can find influencers in your industry/ target market.
+Influencers have medium to large following base and promote your product on their platforms.
+Usually this is done with either free products or paying the influencer a fee per post or mention.
+Depending on your budget and industry you may be able to find an influencer that is willing to trade product for post AND is worth worthwhile.
+The majority of influencers these days are paid as it is their main source of income.
+So you may find it tricky to get a product-per-post influencer as they can’t pay the bills with products!
+Finding micro influencers in your industry or target market may allow you more scope to negotiate a long term relationship or try via product.

 Building your subscription list is super important in building your client base.
 If you think about your client base most people are proud of their social media accounts and the number of followers.
 Now think about a situation where all social media accounts stop working.
 (Unthinkable I know!)
 Maybe it is one of those nasty hacks where they take control of your social media accounts?
 Now how will you reach your current customers?
 Whilst this is not necessarily something that is likely to happen, it is a reminder why it is important to build a subscription list.
 Do you want all of your clientele to be in control of someone else?
 Or would you rather have control of the list yourself?